 Evaluation of volume densities of the coronary artery wall components and calculation of related CSAs revealed some differences between SHR and Wistar rats.
-In SHR in spite of hypertrophy of the arterial wall CSA of the intima did not reach CSA of that in normotensive Wistar rats.
-More detailed analysis of the intima in SHR revealed that only volume density and CSA of endothelial cells were significantly lower compared with Wistar rats.
-The findings support the suggestion that hypertension in SHR may consist, at least partially, on compromised function of endothelial cells (Pourageaud and Freslon 1995, Liu et al. 2002).
-This coupled with our previous findings documenting decreased endothelium dependent relaxation to acetylcholine in the iliac artery from SHR (Gerova et al. 2005).
-Since in a parallel series of experiments we observed that long term increase of either NO level or cGMP (from prehypertensive period through 9th week) in SHR had no effect on the BP, heart/body weight ratio, and geometry of the coronary and carotid arteries (Kristek et al. 2007).
-We hypothesised that other regulatory mechanisms than nitric oxide should be engaged.
+In spite of hypertrophy of the arterial wall in SHR CSA of their intima did not reach the value seen in normotensive Wistar rats.
+More detailed analysis of the intima in SHR revealed that only volume density and CSA of endothelial cells were significantly reduced compared with Wistar rats.
+The findings support a suggestion that hypertension in SHR may depend, at least partially, on the compromised function of endothelial cells (Pourageaud and Freslon 1995, Liu et al. 2002).
+This agrees well with our previous findings documenting the decreased endothelium-dependent relaxation to acetylcholine in the iliac artery from SHR (Gerová et al. 2005).
+However, in a parallel series of experiments we observed that long-term increase of either NO level or cGMP (from prehypertensive period until the 9th week) had no effect on the BP, heart/body weight ratio, and geometry of the coronary and carotid arteries in SHR (Kristek et al. 2007).
+We hypothesized that other regulatory mechanisms than nitric oxide should be involved.

-The tunica media represents about 95% of the arterial wall in SHR and it is responsible for increase of the arterial wall mass.
-The analysis of the tunica media revealed that both parts - smooth muscle cells and extracellular matrix participate on the hypertrophy of the arterial wall equally.
-Since we did not observe mitotic activity of smooth muscle cells in the coronary artery wall of SHR it is likely that the increase of wall thickness was due to hypertrophy of these cells rather then hyperplasia.
-The finding is according with suggestion that in slowdeveloping models of hypertension (including SHR) the major growth response in large arteries was mainly due to hypertrophy of smooth muscle cells (Olivetti et al. 1982).
+The tunica media represents about 95 % of the arterial wall in SHR and it is responsible for the increase of the arterial wall mass.
+The analysis of the tunica media revealed that both parts - smooth muscle cells and extracellular matrix - participate in the hypertrophy of the arterial wall equally.
+Since we did not observe mitotic activity of smooth muscle cells in the coronary artery wall of SHR, it is likely that the increase of wall thickness was due to hypertrophy of these cells rather than due to their hyperplasia.
+The finding is in accordance with the suggestion that in slowly developing models of hypertension (including SHR) the major growth response in large arteries was mainly due to hypertrophy of smooth muscle cells (Olivetti et al. 1980, 1982).

-To our knowledge there is no literary data to compare volume densities and CSAs of individual components of the coronary artery wall in 9-week-old Wistar rats and agematched SHR.
-Increased tunica media and decreased mass of endothelial cells support experimental studies suggesting that the presence of a functional endothelium is essential for maintaining smooth muscle cells in a nonproliferative state (Garg and Hassid 1989).
-Increased CSA of smooth muscle cells is in accordance with greater active tension of SHR arteries compared with vessels from Wistar rats (Mulvany et al. 1980; Ruiz-Gayo et al. 2000).
-Lee et al. (1983) observed significant differences in volume densities and CSAs of majority of components in large mesenteric arteries and to a less extent also in small vessels of 10-week-old SHR when compared with Wistar Kyoto rats.
+To our knowledge there are no literary data to compare volume densities and CSAs of individual components of the coronary artery wall in 9-week-old Wistar rats and age-matched SHR.
+Increased tunica media and decreased mass of endothelial cells support experimental studies suggesting that the presence of a functional endothelium is essential for maintaining smooth muscle cells in a non-proliferative state (Garg and Hassid 1989).
+Increased CSA of smooth muscle cells is in accordance with greater active tension of SHR arteries compared with vessels from Wistar rats (Mulvany et al. 1980, Ruiz-Gavo et al. 2000).
+Lee et al. (1983) observed significant differences in volume densities and CSAs of majority of components in large mesenteric arteries and to a less extent also in small vessels of 10-week-old SHR when compared with Wistar-Kyoto rats.
 On the other hand, they did not find differences in volume densities and CSAs of any components in media of the superior mesenteric arteries.
-Inconsistent results among individual arteries suggest different answers of various parts of the arterial tree to the similar stimulus thus it is impossible to transform results from one vessel to another.
+Inconsistent results among individual arteries suggest different answers of various parts of the arterial tree to the similar stimulus so that it is impossible to transform results from one vessel to another.